syl20bnr/spacemacs-elpa-mirror/stable-melpa/aurel-readme.txt

 find what packages are installed.
 To disable that, set `aurel-installed-packages-check' to nil.

-To vote/subscribe for a package, press "v"/"s" (with prefix unvote/unsubscribe) in a package info buffer (you should have an AUR account for that).
+To vote/subscribe for a package, press "v"/"s" (with prefix, unvote/unsubscribe) in a package info buffer (you should have an AUR account for that).
 To add information about "Voted"/"Subscribed" status, use the following: